 Additionally, I’ll have to admit that if you’re looking for an accurate and factual account of her life, you’d be better served by checking out her page on Wikipedia.
 We don’t learn anything new or much in general about her, with Coelho preferring to place his focus on the development of her story in a way that fits his personal ideas about her.
 That isn’t to say he fills the story with lies and deceit to suit his own agenda, but he does take a few liberties which may not please those who expected something one hundred percent true and factual.

 Is the Book Ruined?

 While in my opinion it isn’t as strong as many of his other books, especially his most popular ones, I don’t believe that the negative aspects outright ruin the entire thing.
-Rather, in order to appreciate this book and have a good time with it you need to adapt the right mindset and understand that ultimately, you’re dealing with a fictional narrative here instead of official documents, so you should expect the author to take liberties.
+Rather, in order to appreciate The Spy and have a good time with it you need to adapt the right mindset and understand that ultimately, you’re dealing with a fictional narrative here instead of official documents, so you should expect the author to take liberties.